sujitdhamale/GCP/README.md

 The cloud architect should also be expericenced in software development methodology and approaches including multi tired distributed applications which span multi cloud or hybrid environment.

+### Clpid architec [Should have the] the Ability to
+- Design and plan a cloud solution architecture
+- Manage and provision the cloud solution infrastructure
+- Design for security and compliance
+- analyze and optimize technical and business processes
+- manage implementations of cloud architecture
+- Ensure solution and operations reliability